-The Viet Minh benefited from the Communist regime having taken power in China while the French in Vietnam drew from vast resources.
-The French drew from its colonies: soldiers from Morocco, Algeria, Tunisia, sub-Saharan Africa, from the minority of Vietnamese who supported the French, from Vietnam's ethnic minorities and from Laos and Cambodia.
+Into the late 1940s the French drew militarily from its colonies: soldiers from Morocco, Algeria, Tunisia, sub-Saharan Africa, from the minority of Vietnamese who supported the French, from Vietnam's ethnic minorities and from Laos and Cambodia.
 The French employed their Foreign Legion – mercenaries of European descent.
-And the French requested and received U.S. help in funding and equipment, including tanks, the French benefiting from the Cold War.
-By the end of 1950 the U.S. was paying half of the expense of France's effort in Vietnam.
-The French did recruit conscripts in France for their war in Vietnam, in order to keep the war from becoming more unpopular at home than it was -- a war being called the "dirty war" (la sale guerre) by France's communists and leftist intellectuals, including Jean Paul Sartre.
+And the French requested and received US help in funding and equipment, including tanks, the French benefiting from the Cold War.
+By the end of 1950, the US was paying half of the expense of France's effort in Vietnam.
+The French did recruit conscripts in France for their war in Vietnam, in order to keep the war from becoming more unpopular at home than it was – a war being called the "dirty war" (la sale guerre) by France's communists and leftist intellectuals, including Jean Paul Sartre.

 France had already given semi-autonomy within the French Union, and as for independence for Vietnam, rather than negotiations with the Viet Minh, the French continued to fight to protect what they considered their interests in Vietnam.
 The focus of the war was in the extreme northwest of Vietnam, in the province of Dien Bien – a breadbasket area for the Vietnamese.
 At the village of Dien Bien Phu near the border with Laos, the French concentrated their major force, aimed at cutting off Viet Minh supply lines to Laos.
 The Viet Minh isolated the French force, forcing the French to rely on air drops for supplies.
 The U.S., meanwhile, had delivered ten more B-26 aircraft and had assigned 200 U.S. aircraft mechanics to maintain the American B-26s and C-47s.
 It did not save the situation at Dien Bien Phu for the French.
 The Viet Minh occupied the highlands around Dien Bien Phu and were able to shell the French with accuracy.
 The Viet Minh had arisen from guerrilla warfare to confronting the French in pitched battle.

-On May 7 the Viet Minh overran the French defeat at Dien Bien Phu.
+On May 7, the Viet Minh overran the French fortress at Dien Bien Phu.
 A French commander radioed French headquarters in Hanoi that they were fighting to the finish.
 He was answered: "Well understood.
 You will fight to the end.
 It is out of the question to run up the white flag after your heroic resistance."
 (Time Magazine, May 17, 1954.)

-In the wake of France's defeat at Dien Bien Phu, France's premier, Joseph Laniel, in June, resigned.
+In the wake of France's defeat at Dien Bien Phu, France's prime minister, Joseph Laniel, in June, resigned.
 On June 19 a new government was formed by Mendès-France, who wanted to give priority to economic expansion, considered empire a liability and favored total withdrawal from Indochina.
-The war in Vietnam was unpopular, and when Mendès-France offered parliament a choice between supporting him at the Geneva negotiations or sending conscripts to Southeast Asia, they voted 471 to 14 to support his ending the war.
+The war in Vietnam was unpopular in France, and when Mendès-France offered Parliament a choice between supporting him at the Geneva negotiations or sending conscripts to Southeast Asia, they voted 471 to 14 to support his ending the war.
 Opposition to the war's end was led by Roman Catholics concerned about leaving Vietnam's Catholics to communism.
 And there were those on the political right who were outraged by their country's withdrawal.
-They heaped verbal abuse on Mendès-France, some of it calling attention his being a Jew.
+They heaped verbal abuse on Mendès-France, some calling attention to his being a Jew.

 At the Geneva Conference the Viet Minh was reluctant to accept dividing the country between north and south at the 17th parallel., But arguments by China's Zhou En-lai moved them to acceptance.
 The agreement held that the French were to remain in the southern half temporarily.
-The puppet "Emperor" Bao Dai was to remain as President in the South and Ngo Dien Diem, a Catholic, was to be his prime minister until elections in 1956 that were supposed to re-united the country.
+"Emperor" Bao Dai was to remain as President in the South and Ngo Dien Diem, a Catholic, was to be his prime minister until elections in 1956 that were supposed to re-unite the country.
 In the interim, French forces were to withdraw from the North and Viet Minh forces from the South.
-Laos was acknowledged as fully independent, and the Viet Minh agreed to recognize that independence and the independence of Cambodia, and the Viet Minh withdrawal of their forces from both.
+Laos was acknowledged as fully independent.
+The Viet Minh agreed to recognize the independence of Cambodia and it withdrew its forces from there and from Laos.
 An International Control Commission was set up to oversee the implementation of the Geneva Accords, consisting of commissioners from India, Canada, and Poland.
 The Accords were signed on July 21, 1954.